Toxikuu/to/README.md

     - [x] Make an LFStage profile for it
     - [ ] Once `to` is relatively stable, install it to the stage file profile (not so sure about this one either; i kinda like destdiring it)
+- [ ] Only check health upon request; make the output more useful
+- [x] Support rebuilding the entire repo
+    - This would be done by resolving the order in which all packages should be built and building.

+IDEAS:
+- [ ] Use bubblewrap instead of chroot, allowing for unprivileged building
+    - Maybe pair with fakeroot?